josh-lambda/fencing-tester/JOURNAL.md

 I began working on the code to run the unit.
 Today I defined all of the IO, started implementing the display, implemented weapon selection, and started on some other functions.

 **Total time spent: 3h**

+## July 19th

+### Working on software

+I continued working on the programming for the ESP.
+I focused on putting together the logic for the resistance checking.
+This was simple, just needing to calculate it from a voltage divider after adjusting the analogue scale into a voltage from the 3.3v reference of the chip.

+I added a helper functions to calculate the voltage and check the resultant value to reduce code footprint and spaghetti.
+These then fed into a function that calls everything to check.
+I am waiting to fully define all the graphics until I have the rest of the code fleshed out.
+I also will tweak the graphics a bit after I can visually check them.

+I completed functions to set all the relays and GPIOs for each testing mode.

+After finishing the foundation for the resistance checking, I worked on the code for manual weapon readout.
+This included another helper to set the relays.
+I also added a logic set to check the weapon and then read each weapon input pin and the lame to see off-target, hit, and no-code.
+This is then written out to a variable for storing weapon state.

+The relays have been set to initialisse for the generator, but will change when used.
+I also added helpers to set the relays for different signal states.

+I am now realising that a couple of these inputs probably should have had pull downs on them...

+Doing the generator, I also noticed that I am accidentally pulling the B plugs to 3.3v through the voltage divider.
+As such, I am going to need to think about how to rectify this.

+**Total time spent: 1.5h**